webERP Tutorials

 • Create a vendor invoice and pay the vendor.

-Purchasing Cycle
+Purchasing Flowcharts

-The general purchasing cycle in webERP is:
+The general purchaing process in webERP is as follows:

-• Receive stock against purchase order.
+• Step 2.
+Receive stock against purchase order.

 Setup